 Need a document notarized ASAP?
 Download the new app that will let you get a document notarized on your time!
 Get connected with a commissioned Electronic Notary in the Virginia now. @AfterHoursVA offers remote notarization via webcam and is an authorized agent of Notarize Inc.

 $25 per electronic notarial act performed.

 Get those documents notarized using your mobile device today!
 Electronic notary services are available 24/7.
 Download the Notarize app for IOS devices in the app store: NOTARIZE APP

 For more information visit: www.Notarize.com/faq.
-Available only on IOS devices currently.
+Available on IOS and Android devices.

 What is an E-Notary?